Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 - Share one fear with partner directly

 - Track: How many fears materialize?
-(Usually very few)
+Most do not.

 Week 2: The Security Building